ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-08-13-softmax-and-the-negative-log-likelihood.md

 the softmax output in terms of the network's confidence, we can then reason about the behavior of our model.

-## Negative Log-Likelihood
+## Negative Log-Likelihood (NLL)

-In practice, the softmax function is used in tandem with the negative log-likelihood.
+In practice, the softmax function is used in tandem with the negative log-likelihood (NLL).
 This loss function is very interesting if we interpret it in relation to the behavior of softmax.
 First, let's write down our loss
 function:

 $$